ruby/www.ruby-lang.org/en/news/_posts/2019-12-25-ruby-2-7-0-released.md

   #=> {"a"=>1, "b"=>2, "c"=>1}
   {% endhighlight %}

-* Calling a private method on `self` is now allowed.
+* Calling a private method with a literal `self` as the receiver is now allowed.
   [[Feature #11297]](https://bugs.ruby-lang.org/issues/11297),
   [[Feature #16123]](https://bugs.ruby-lang.org/issues/16123)